What is osteomyelitis?

 Your doctor may diagnose osteomyelitis by examining you, doing a blood test or swabbing the wound.
 Although a blood test cannot tell whether you have osteomyelitis, it may be used to detect signs of infection, including the bacteria causing the infection.

 Acute osteomyelitis is usually treated with antibiotics for at least 4 to 6 weeks.
 The antibiotics are first given intravenously (through a vein), then as tablets once symptoms improve.

-In more severe cases, and for chronic osteomyelitis, you may also need surgery to remove damaged bone or tissue, or infected plates or screws.
+In more severe cases, and for chronic osteomyelitis, surgery may be needed to remove damaged bone or tissue, or infected plates or screws.

 Osteomyelitis can be successfully treated.
 However, it is important to prevent it from happening again.
 Your doctor will advise you on the steps you should take.